CompanyBook/massive_record/README.md

 ### Clean HBase database between each test

-We have created a helper module MassiveRecord::Rspec::SimpleDatabaseCleaner which, when included into rspec tests, will clean the database for ORM records between each test case.
+We have created a helper module MassiveRecord::RSpec::SimpleDatabaseCleaner which, when included into rspec tests, will clean the database for ORM records between each test case.
 You can also take a look into spec/support/mock_massive_record_connection.rb for some functionality which will mock a hbase connection making it easier (faster) to test code where no real database is needed.